Serial vehicle burglary suspect admits to breaking into 10 cars at TopGolf, police say

 Officers began to check MNPD surveillance cameras and spotted the SUV near 500 Main Street in East Nashville on multiple occasions.

 McWilliams was arrested on Jan.
-23 and admitted to breaking in to cars at TopGolf during an interview.
+23 and reportedly admitted to breaking into cars at TopGolf during an interview.
+However, he was out on bond when an additional motor vehicle burglary warrant was issued.

 The police report said the surveillance video shows the silver Nissan Murano enter the lot and McWilliams breaking into a white Ford Explorer.